7201krap/TILDA_Internship/safe_mutation/readme.md

 - I compared Control, SM-G-FO, SM-G-SO, and SM-G-SUM with different environments: Cartpole, LunarLander, Maze, and BipedalWalker.
-Advantages of SM-G approach over Control could be clearly observable in Cartpole, LunarLander, and Maze environment.
+The advantages of SM-G approach over Control could be clearly observable in the Cartpole, LunarLander, and Maze environment.

 1. Cartpole<br>